Welcome to Brown University! We are looking forward to working with you during your time at Brown.

 If you think you will need accommodations for any of these examinations, please contact SEAS for assistance.
 Please also contact the appropriate departmental contact person to start the process of communicating your need.
-The list of department contacts is available in the Orientation 2013 guide.
+The list of department contacts is available in the Orientation guide booklet.

 Recreation Fee Waiver

 The recreation fee covers Brown undergraduate, graduate, and medical students for access to all recreational and fitness facilities and entrance to athletic events.
 It does not cover intramural team participation or physical education classes.
 The Recreation Fee can be waived for students with disabilities or medical conditions that may prevent them from using these facilities.
 To request a waiver based on a disability, contact SEAS at 401-863-9588 or firstname.lastname@example.org.
 All other requests should be directed to the Office of Campus Life at 401-863-1800.